Moving With Children:

 Another factor the court will consider is not from Florida statute, but is dealt with in case law: What is the motive of the parent wishing to relocate?
 If the intent is to keep the other parent from seeing the child, it is unlikely that relocation will be approved.

 Our Child Custody and Relocation Lawyers Find Workable Solutions

 The most basic custody case can quickly become complex when moving away with a child is involved.

-If this is happening to you, whether you are the custodial parent who is moving or the parent staying behind, the Kramer Law Firm will be with you every step of the way.
+If this is happening to you, whether you are the custodial parent who is moving or the parent staying behind, the New Future Divorce & Family Law Firm will be with you every step of the way.

 We have helped hundreds of families throughout Orlando and Central Florida find practical, effective solutions that allowed them to get on with their lives with stability and solid parent-child relationships.
 The courts will favor what is in the best interest of your children.

 We can help you make the best possible argument to the court to support your position.
 Contact the Orlando child custody and relocation lawyers to discuss a workable strategy for your family.